kylehoehns/ai-football-stats/README.md

 * Set up [billing settings](https://platform.openai.com/account/billing/overview) for your account with a small spending limit.
 * Set an environment variable named `SPRING_AI_OPENAI_API_KEY` to your OpenAI API key.
 * Install Java 21 or later.
-* Run `./mvnw spring-boot:run` to start the application.
+* Run `./gradlew bootRun` to start the application.

 ## Populating Vector Storage
 * Once the application is running, you can populate the vector storage by running `curl -X POST http://localhost:8080/ai/create-embeddings`.